approov/web-quickstart-google-recaptcha-v3-javascript/README.md

 }
 ```

-Note that only minor changes to the handling of the `recaptchaToken` are required.
-To switch to using an Approov token in the code for your website, we would expect the same small changes at each point you construct requests that include a reCAPTCHA token.
+Note that the switch from the reCAPTCHA flow to the Approov flow requires only minor changes to the handling of the `recaptchaToken`.
+We would expect the same small changes to be required in your website at each point you construct requests that include a reCAPTCHA token.
 Depending on how your API calls are constructed, you may be able to isolate the changes to a single point.

-Before you can run the code it's necessary to obtain the values for the placeholders, and you will learn how to in the next section.
+Before you can run the code it's necessary to obtain the values for the placeholders, and you will learn how to do that in the next section.

 [TOC](#toc-table-of-contents)